-History helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It will inspire pupils’ curiosity to know more about the past and equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-History helps pupils understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+Topics are informed by the national curriculum and are sensitive to children’s interests, as well as the context of the local area.
+The history curriculum is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.
+In line with the national curriculum, the curriculum at Gislingham aims to ensure that all pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past.
+As our pupils progress, they will become equipped to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+We want pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Our topic-based teaching of History ensures that links are made with other curriculum areas, deepening pupils’ understanding and providing relevant contexts for learning.
 Teachers have identified the key knowledge and skills of each History topic and careful thought has been given to ensure progression across topics throughout each year group across the school.
 Teachers plan lessons for their class using our ‘progression of knowledge and skills document’ ensuring children are gradually building up a more complex set of skills.

 We ensure that pupils are given the opportunity to build on their prior knowledge, make links with previous learning and develop a strong sense of chronology through a 'timebox' which physically moves up the school with the class.
 Each time a new topic is launched pupils revisit their timebox which enables collaborative revision of learning to occur regularly.
 Pupils can see how topics link to each other in time and begin to see the interrelationship of events.